MollardMichael/trie-ts/README.md

 This repository is yet another implementation of a trie in full typescript with a functional approach.

+## Why should I use this library?

+At the time I created this lib, I could not find a javascript implementation of a trie that satisfied those criteria:

+- Written in typescript (fully typed) for seamless integration in typescript based applications and libraries
+- Provided both a search and a hasPrefix functionality

+## A Trie ?

 A Trie is a Tree Data structure that usually stores characters arrays in a way that makes it easy to perform prefix searches.

 Example of a trie taken from [Wikipedia](https://en.wikipedia.org/wiki/Trie)